Declaration of Overseas Travel

 Whenever we collect and otherwise deal with your personal information, we are governed by the South Australian Information Privacy Principles (IPPs).
-Therefore, whenever we collect and deal with information such as your name, address, email address or phone number, we will be bound by the IPPs.

 We sometimes collect the information directly from you – for example, when you fill in a booking form, make a telephone enquiry, send us a letter or an email or when you have contact with us in person.
 We also collect our patron data through our ticketing agency BASS at the time of ticket purchase.
 We only collect personal information by lawful and fair means.

 For situations where Windmill collects personal information from individuals who are “non customers”, we only use the personal information for the main business purpose that it was collected.
 For example, we may have the contact details of an individual who is our ”point of contact” within an organisation with which we do business.

 We will always ensure key marketing communications, such as direct mail letters or e-newsletters, include an unsubscribe or opt-out option.
-You can also opt-out to receive future marketing communications by notifying us in writing, directed to the Marketing and Development Manager or by emailing firstname.lastname@example.org.
+You can also opt-out to receive future marketing communications by notifying us in writing, directed to the Marketing and Partnerships Manager or by emailing firstname.lastname@example.org.
 We will then ensure that your name is removed from our mailing list.

-We do not disclose names and addresses to third parties for the purposes of allowing them to direct market their products and services.
+We do not disclose personal information to third parties for the purposes of allowing them to direct market their products and services.
 However, from time to time, we may ask your permission to disclose your contact details to a third party for a secondary purpose.
 For example, if one of our sponsor partners wanted to make a special offer to our subscribers or general theatre patrons, we would first contact you to ask if you are interested in such an offer and will seek your permission before disclosing your details to this third party.